-The master then interprets the alarm, and converts it into an alert that is human-readable.
-The master sends these DNP3 protocol communications to technicians instantly via email or pager, providing them with an alarm notification transcribing the alarm described in the DNP3 protocol message.
+The master then interprets the alarm and converts it into an alert in a human readable form.
+The master sends these DNP3 communications to technicians instantly via email or pager.
+This provides them with an alarm notification transcribing the alarm described in the DNP3 message.

-The DNP3 protocol was designed to avoid being distorted by legacy equipment, as well as EMI noise and low-grade transmission channels.
+The DNP3 protocol was designed to avoid being distorted by legacy equipment.
+As as well as EMI noise and low-grade transmission channels.
 While it adds network reliability, the DNP3 protocol does not make provisions for communications security.

-To protect your important DNP3 protocol communications, you need to gain visibility of your network by deploying a network alarm monitoring system.
-Advanced DNP3 protocol masters can monitor your DNP3 transmissions in addition to your other protocols, providing all of your alarm notifications in a single, convenient user window.
+To protect your important DNP3 communications, you need to gain visibility of your network by deploying a network alarm monitoring system.
+Advanced DNP3 masters can monitor your DNP3 transmissions in addition to your other protocols.
+They will join all of your alarm notifications in a single, convenient user window.

-There multiple important functions within your operation, your best is to monitor your DNP3 protocol communications with the most advanced DNP3 RTU's and master.
+There multiple important functions within your operations.
+So, the best practice is to monitor your DNP3 protocol communications with the most advanced DNP3 RTU's and master.
 Don't wait to achieve SCADA visibility.
 Seek out a DNP3 protocol monitoring solution today.